Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Preliminaries

-The \textit{feedback} phase is where Neural ODEs diverge conceptually from traditional FFNNs.
-Instead of backpropagating through the operations of the feedforward phase using to the chain rule \cite{rumelhart1995backpropagation}, Neural ODEs employ a more efficient adjoint sensitivity method\cite{Pontryagin1987-qv} to compute the parameter gradients $\bs g_\theta$.
-This method introduces a special \textit{adjoint} state variable defined as the gradient of loss $\mc L$ with respect to $\bs z$: $\bs a(t) = \partfrac{\mc L}{\bs z}(t)$.
-It then uses this adjoint variable to define the dynamics of $\bs g_\theta$.
-Since the evolution of $\bs g_\theta$ depends on $\bs a$, and the evolution of $\bs a$ depends on $\bs z$, the feedback phase forms a coupled system of three ODEs corresponding to the dynamics of $\bs g_\theta$, $\bs a$, and $\bs z$---henceforth referred to as the \textit{feedback ODEs}.
-This coupled system is then evolved backward in time, i.e., from $t_f$ to $t_i$, to compute the final gradient state $\bs g_\theta(t_i)$.
+\textbf{Feedback phase.} The feedback phase is where the Neural ODEs fundamentally differ from conventional FFNNs.
+Instead of using the chain rule of backpropagation \cite{rumelhart1995backpropagation}, Neural ODEs employ a more efficient adjoint sensitivity method \cite{Pontryagin1987-qv} to compute parameter gradients.
+This approach introduces an auxiliary variable known as the \textit{adjoint state} $\bs a$, and uses it to specify the feedback phase dynamics of $\bs g_\theta$.
+These dynamics are interdependent: $\bs g_\theta$ evolves based on $\bs a$ and $\bs z$, and $\bs a$ evolves based on $\bs z$ ($\bs a(t) = \partfrac{\mc L}{\bs z}(t)$).
+Accordingly, the overall feedback phase is described by a coupled system of three ODEs---$\bs g_\theta$, $\bs a$, and $\bs z$ (see Table~\ref{tab:node_bwd}).
+These equations, collectively referred to as the \textit{feedback ODEs}, are simultaneously integrated backward in time from $t_f$ to $t_i$, to yield the final gradient state $\bs g_\theta(t_i)$.